fossasia/eventyay-talk/doc/developer/setup.rst

     (env)$ python manage.py makemessages

-To actually see pretalx in your language, you have to compile the ``*.po`` files to their optimised binary ``*.mo`` counterparts::
+To actually see eventyay in your language, you have to compile the ``*.po`` files to their optimised binary ``*.mo`` counterparts::

     (env)$ python manage.py compilemessages

-pretalx by default supports events in English, German, or French, or all three.
-To translate pretalx to a new language, add the language code and natural name to the ``LANGUAGES`` variable in the ``settings.py``.
+eventyay by default supports events in English, German, or French, or all three.
+To translate eventyay to a new language, add the language code and natural name to the ``LANGUAGES`` variable in the ``settings.py``.
 Depending on the completeness of your changes, and your commitment to maintain them in the future, we can talk about merging them into core.